 - In a microwave safe bowl (like a glass measuring cup), combine the chocolate chips and coconut oil.
 Melt in the microwave in 20 second intervals, stirring each time, until completely melted.
 It should take around 60 seconds.

-- Add the almond milk, maple syrup (or honey), and vanilla to the chocolate mixture.
+- Add the almond milk, maple syrup, and vanilla to the chocolate mixture.
 Stir until completely combined.

 - Cover and place in the fridge about 20 minutes.
 Enough to cool down, but not harden.